albush/cszsa.com/content/menu/training.md

 weight = 50
 draft = false
 menuname = "Classes"
-# classes = ["improv101"]
+classes = ["improv101"]
-# intro = "Our next round of Improv 101 classes are forming now for Saturdays 1-4pm, starting September 29th."
+intro = "Our next round of Improv 101 classes are forming now for Mondays 7-9pm, starting January 7th."
 +++

 ---

 ## Other Classes